Peter Seeberg

 Peter Seeberg graduated from Haderslev Cathedral school in 1943 and pursued an education as an archaeologist.
-Together with his authorship was he a museum custodian in Viborg.
+Together with his authorship he was a museum custodian in Viborg.
 Seeberg graduated with a Magister Artium (The Artists Teacher) in 1951 from University of Copenhagen, with a concentration on Friedrich Nietzsche.
 Seeberg's own life mirrored Nietzsche's life; they both had distant mothers and both their fathers died early.
 Seeberg's own father was also an author and was a missionary priest.
 Seeberg's entire family was Christian and according to Seeberg's own journal, was centered on a jealous and vengeful God.

 He was awarded the Nordic Council's Literature Prize in 1983 for the short story collection Om fjorten dage ("In Fourteen Days").